Newbie-make/YT-AI-translation-command-program/README.md

        This bot runs on external .json files.
 This makes it easy to customize without editing code.

-        Create a new folder in inside your main Streamer.bot installation directory and title it: MyBotFiles
+        Download the MyBotFiles folder and unzip it.

-        Download the two essential .json files:
+        It contains three essential .json files:

         translation_config.json (Contains all language, tone, and replacement maps)

         translation_templates.json (Contains all bot response messages)

-        Create a new file with the title and extenstion: translation_user_profiles.json (This will store your viewers' settings and will be empty for now)
+        translation_user_profiles.json (This will store your viewers' settings and will be empty)

 Step 3: Set Up Global Variables in Streamer.bot